canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 - [Clusterctl][clusterctl] installed
-- A CAPI management cluster initialised with the infrastructure, bootstrap and control plane providers of your choice
+- A CAPI management cluster initialised with the infrastructure, bootstrap and control plane providers of your choice.
+Please refer to the [getting-started guide][getting-started] for instructions.
 - Secured 3-node etcd deployment

-Please refer to the [getting-started][getting-started] for instructions.

 ## Create Kubernetes secrets